14 Jul 2025

 Pilot projects are smaller-scale research initiatives that can showcase the value and impact of UX research in a tangible way.
 By conducting a pilot project, you can give stakeholders concrete evidence of the benefits and value of UX research, which can help in gaining their buy-in and support for future projects.

-Clearly communicate how you’ll conduct the research, what insights you expect to gain, and how those insights can inform decision-making.
-Having clear objectives and outcomes helps stakeholders understand the purpose and potential impact of the pilot.
+Clearly communicate how you’ll conduct the research, what insights you expect to gain, and how those insights will inform decision-making.
+Clear objectives help stakeholders understand the purpose and potential impact of the pilot.

 Choose research methods that are appropriate for the pilot project and align with stakeholder expectations.
 Consider methods such as usability testing, user interviews, or surveys, depending on your research goals and resources.